DPBandA/job-management-tracking-system/doc/Development/Reporting.md

   The may lead to better exporting of reports to Excel as is done in JR Studio.
 - Add amount paid to "Uninvoiced" and "Deposit" reports using an inner aggregate subquery.
+- Jobs without samples are not comining out in the engineering report raw data.
+- Test and calibrations not commining out on eng. report raw data.
+- Add # of assessments to eng report.
+Get clarification from GA.
+- Product common name and product not coming out in eng. report raw data.